-- 5.1 A local sale of IPM (i.e. a supply of IPM where the IPM is delivered in Singapore) is an exempt supply. - 5.2 An export sale of IPM (i.e. a supply of IPM that is exported from Singapore) is a zero-rated31 supply.
+- 5.1 A local sale of IPM (i.e. a supply of IPM where the IPM is delivered in Singapore) is an exempt supply. - An export sale of IPM (i.e. a supply of IPM that is exported from Singapore) is a zero-rated supply.
 You are required to maintain the relevant export documents to support the export of IPM.
-Please refer to the e-Tax Guide "GST: A Guide on Exports" for the list of documents to maintain.
+Please refer to the e-Tax Guide "GST: Guide on Exports" for the list of documents to maintain. - 5.3 A sale of IPM which is located outside Singapore continues to be an out-of-scope supply.
+You do not need to charge GST on the supply made.